 This press release from the province states: “Bogs and other environmentally sensitive areas are out of bounds except for the lawful transportation of an animal from the place where it was killed.”

 Who is involved in enforcement related to fish, wildlife, firearms, ATVs, and conservation in the Province of Newfoundland and Labrador?

 Federal Wildlife Enforcement Officers from Canadian Wildlife Service, part of Environment and Climate Change Canada: Offices in Mount Pearl and Corner Brook who are authorized to enforce federal wildlife legislation

-Towns or cities may have Municipal enforcement officers and/or municipal police, such as the Gander municipal police (Community Constables).
+Towns or cities may have Municipal enforcement officers and/or municipal police.
 Municipal enforcement officers and/or municipal police can enforce municipal by-laws within municipal boundaries.

 How are migratory bird regulations enforced?

 The Migratory Birds Convention Act (MBCA), which is a federal regulation, protects most species of migratory birds from being hunted, with notable exceptions for game species like ducks etc. Officially, they are enforced by federal Canadian Wildlife Service enforcement officers.
 However, there are many more provincial Fish and Wildlife Officers than there are federal CWS, and they can work in partnership with federal CWS enforcement officers on cases that involve birds protected under this Act.
 Therefore, contacting the provincial Fish and Wildlife enforcement line at 1 877 820 0999 is still recommended, even for migratory birds issues.

 The money from various federal enforcement fines may go to the Environmental Damages Fund, or back to the province in the case of many provincial offenses.
 For the federal Fisheries Act, officers can request that the money go back to projects near the community where the offenses took place.